 Wärtsilä well positioned to assist marine sector meet new global sulphur cap

 The IMO’s Marine Environmental Protection Committee (MEPC) has agreed to implement the global cap on the sulphur content of marine fuels effective from January 2020.
-Wärtsilä’s proactive development of exhaust gas cleaning (EGC) systems, together with its broad offering in gas and dual-fuel engine technologies, means that the company is well positioned to assist fleet owners around the world to implement plans for compliance, the company said in its press release.
+Wärtsilä’s proactive development of exhaust gas cleaning (EGC) systems, together with its broad offering in gas and dual-fuel engine technologies, means that the company is well positioned to assist fleet owners around the world to implement plans for compliance, the Finnish company said in a press release.

 Wärtsilä has unrivalled experience in EGC systems for marine applications, and was the first manufacturer to have been awarded the International Maritime Organisation’s certificate for exhaust gas cleaning systems by the classification societies Det Norske Veritas, Germanischer Lloyd, and Bureau Veritas.
 Subsequently, the company has actively developed the technology, the capacity, and the network to overcome the challenges faced by owners and operators in meeting the global sulphur cap regulations.